axelheer/nein-linq/README.md

         Value = d.DoSomethingFancy()
     }

-The methods `FulfillsSomeCriteria` and `DoSomethingFancy` should be marked accordingly, using an attribute or just the simple convention "same class, same name, matching signature" (which requires the class to be whitelisted by the way).
+The methods `FulfillsSomeCriteria` and `DoSomethingFancy` should be marked accordingly, using an attribute or just the simple convention "same class, same name, matching signature" (which requires the class to be white listed by the way).
 And the call `ToInjectable` can happen anywhere within the LINQ query chain, so we don't have to pollute our business logic...

 Null-safe queries